-By next spring, we also plan to put in place new information panels telling you more about this surprisingly different area of the nature reserve, along with a red squirrel feeding station.
-The feeding station will provide food for these marvellous creatures and will give you a place to more easily spot them.
+But there is still much more to do.
+We plan to put in place new information panels sharing with you more about this surprisingly different area of the nature reserve, along with a red squirrel feeding station.
+The feeding station will provide specialist food for these marvellous creatures and will give you a place to more easily spot them.

 Wouldn’t it be wonderful to share the sight of these much-loved red squirrels with everyone, even those who can’t visit Smardale in person?
 By installing a web cam we can do just this.
 A web cam will feed live images to our website meaning you can watch from the comfort of your home (or your smart device).